ranaroussi/pointjs/README.md

 ### Legal stuff
 Point.js is licensed under the Apache License, Version 2.0.
 A copy of which is included in LICENSE.txt.

-### P.S.

-I'm very interested in your experience with template.js.
-Please drop me a note with any feedback you have.

-**- Ran**